Survivor Profiles: Sia Hertsberg

-Sia Hertsberg was born on June 8, 1927, in Riga, Latvia.
+Sia Hertsberg was born in Riga, Latvia, in 1927.
 In Riga, Sia lived with her mother, father, and little sister.
 Her father owned a coat factory, and her mother helped with the business bookkeeping.
 The family lived a normal and peaceful life, but as the Russians came to occupy Latvia, unrest soon followed.
-The family not only lost their business but Sia and her sister were forced to learn and speak Russian.
+The family lost their business and Sia and her sister were forced to learn and speak Russian.

 The occupying Russians were also looking to arrest Sia’s father because of his business.
 One night, the family got a call that Russian soldiers were coming to deport the family to Siberia.
 However, given that war in Europe had escalated, the Russian authorities abandoned deporting the family.
 However, a couple of days later, the country became occupied by Nazi Germany.